Parental Rights and Responsibilities

 Arrangements for children will deal with issues such as where a child will live, how much time they will spend with each parent, how they will stay in touch with each parent while they are not with them and what will happen in the school holidays.

 The court prefers that these details are worked out between the parents wherever possible.
-At Milton Keynes-based Heald Solicitors we can represent you in negotiations with your child’s other parent to try and agree on arrangements that are in your child’s best interests as well as being acceptable to you.
+At Heald Solicitors, we can represent you in negotiations with your child’s other parent to try and agree on arrangements that are in your child’s best interests as well as being acceptable to you.

 Our family law team understand that making arrangements for your children is often the hardest part of a separation or divorce.
 We will do all we can to support you and provide the advice and guidance that you need throughout.

 Working together to support and effectively help children through this time is generally beneficial for everyone concerned.

 Ideally, both parents will be able to agree on parenting issues together and put these into a parenting plan.
 Working together to support and effectively help children through this time is generally beneficial for everyone concerned.